-4.10 Notification and motivation of a refusal
+4.10 Notification and reasons for a refusal

-Article 30 of the Directive provides that family members must be notified in writing of the refusal.
-Irrespective of the mandatory notification and motivation of refusals as provided by the Visa Code, refusal to issue a visa to a family member of an EU citizen must always be fully reasoned and list all the specific factual and legal grounds on which the negative
+Article 30 of Directive 2004/38/EC provides that family members must be notified in writing of the refusal.
+Irrespective of the mandatory notification and reasons of refusals as provided by the Visa Code, refusal to issue a visa to a family member of an EU citizen must always be fully reasoned and list all the specific factual and legal grounds on which the negative decision was taken, so that the person concerned may take effective steps to ensure his/her defence101.